Published on: March 29, 2023 Updated 9 times since publishing

 Quick Summary of the Best Free VPNs for Google Chrome

-ExpressVPN is without a doubt the best overall VPN for Google Chrome in 2024.
-While it doesn’t have a free plan, it offers affordable long-term plans and backs all subscriptions with a 30-day money-back guarantee.
+ExpressVPN is without a doubt the best overall VPN for Google Chrome in 2026.
+While it doesn’t have a free plan, it offers affordable long-term deals and backs new purchases with a 30-day money-back guarantee.

 Its Google Chrome extension has all of the core features of the client app, as it’s basically a remote control for the VPN app on your device.
 This means you’ll need to have the VPN app installed on your device to use the browser extension — still, unlike most extensions that only secure the browser’s traffic, ExpressVPN’s extension secures all of the internet traffic on your device.